Alek Thomas Player Props: Diamondbacks vs. Giants

-The Arizona Diamondbacks, including Alek Thomas and his .457 slugging percentage in past 10 games, including four extra-base hits but no homers), take on starting pitcher Ryan Walker and the San Francisco Giants at Oracle Park, Saturday at 4:05 PM ET.
+On Sunday, Alek Thomas (batting .286 in his past 10 games) and the Arizona Diamondbacks play the San Francisco Giants, whose starting pitcher will be Anthony DeSclafani.
+First pitch is at 4:05 PM ET.

-In his last game he had a one-hit performance (1-for-4) against the Giants.
+In his previous appearance, he went 1-for-4 with a double against the Giants.

 Alek Thomas Game Info & Props vs. the Giants